-It’s one thing to drive traffic to your website once, it’s quite another to get those visitors to come back… let alone come back often.
-Read on to see how to make your website sticky.
+It’s one thing to drive traffic to your website once; it’s another to get those visitors to come back, let alone come back often.
+So read on to see how to make your website sticky.

 It's Not About You

-Think about it, you get invited to a friend’s house for a little get together.
+Think about it.
+You get invited to a friend’s house for a get-together.
 How would you feel if all they did was talk about themselves all night?
-Probably pretty bored and maybe even a tad bit annoyed… right?
+Probably pretty bored and maybe even a tad bit annoyed, right?
 Let alone be motivated enough to attend their next gathering.

-So why is it then that so many websites out there do precisely that?
-They focus on me, me, me and not enough on the people who really matter… their target market.
+So why is it then that so many websites do precisely that?
+They focus on me, me, me and not enough on the people who matter to their target market.

 Here’s a little secret for you.
-Your target market doesn’t care that much about you to sit their and listen to you go on and on about yourself.
+Your target market doesn’t care about you enough to sit there and listen to you go on and on about yourself.
 Their main concern is themselves and what you can do for them.

-In order to answer questions like these, it’s important for us to discover what exactly makes a website sticky in the first place.
-Well a great way to explore this concept is with an ad hoc case study.
-For me, I sat down with a pen and paper and just brainstormed a few different websites that I frequented often.
+We need to discover what makes a website sticky in the first place.
+A great way to explore this concept is with an ad hoc case study.
+So I sat down with a pen and paper and brainstormed a few different websites that I often frequented.

 Who were they?
 And why did I keep going back?
 Let’s take a look at one of those websites, Amazon.com.
-First off, I realized that I visit that site quite often, usually several times a week.
+First off, I realized that I often visit that site, usually several times a week.
 Now the big question was why.
 So here’s what I came up with… 9 characteristics that made their website sticky for me and kept me, the visitor, coming back for more: